todiane/cycle-of-life-p2/README.md

 ## **Technologies Used**

-The technologies used to create this game include
+The technologies and programs used to create this game include:

+- CSS3
+- HTML5
+- JavaScript

 - Canva to create images
 - Codeanywhere
-- CSS
 - Font Awesome
 - GitHub
 - Google Fonts
-- HTML5
-- JavaScript

 ## **Unfixed Bugs**